 I’ve quoted Robert on more than one occasion, and hold him in high regard for all he’s achieved.

-But I don't necessarily agree with all of his theories on investment.
+Also...
+I don't agree with all of his theories on investment either.

-And there’s one in particular I find somewhat misleading, which is Robert’s suggestion that your home is a not an asset.
+And there’s one, in particular, I find somewhat misleading, which is...

 Now I agree with Kiyosaki that most people don't know the difference between assets and liabilities, but in general, for many Australians, their home is their biggest asset.

-In this new age of property investment, when interest rates are accommodatingly low and mortgages so cheap, present day homeowners are actually sitting on a potential goldmine.
+In the current low-interest-rate environment with the cost of mortgages so cheap, present-day homeowners are actually sitting on a potential goldmine.

 Far from being a drain on the household coffers, many of us are taking the opportunity to reduce our mortgages and property loans faster, contributing extra to our continually shrinking monthly repayments.

-In turn, some property owners are building up equity at a considerable rate, with the help of an incredibly buoyant market in certain locations.
+In turn, some property owners are building up equity at a considerable rate, with the help of incredibly buoyant markets around Australia.

 Your home is an asset with zero tax liability if you choose to sell it.

-Take select pockets of the Melbourne and Sydney property markets for instance, where homeowners have enjoyed significant, double-digit growth on their principal place of residence (PPOR) over the last few years without lifting a finger.
+Take most of Sydney property markets for instance, in fact almost all our capital city market, where homeowners have enjoyed significant, double-digit growth on their principal place of residence (PPOR) over the last year so far without lifting a finger.

-Some of them are leveraging the hundreds of thousands of dollars worth of equity they’re literally sitting on (or in) to invest in further high growth assets, while others are cashing in on a rapidly moving rental market and erecting granny flats in the backyard to create quick (and lucrative) accommodation.
+Some of them are leveraging the hundreds of thousands of dollars worth of equity they’re literally sitting on (or in) to invest in further high-growth assets.

 Now more than ever, your home can and should be an integral part of your investment game plan.

-Many will no doubt become stuck on the rental roundabout, while some are choosing to remain in the city as tenants and invest in real estate further afield, where they can afford the more reasonably priced outer fringe suburbs.
+Many will no doubt become stuck on the rental roundabout, while some are choosing to rentvest - remain as tenants where they want to live and invest in real estate further afield, where they can afford the more reasonably priced outer fringe suburbs.